dekuNukem/exixe/README.md

 * Clock is LOW when inactive (CPOL = 0)
 * MOSI data valid on clock rising edge (CPHA = 0)
 * Enable is active LOW
-* Max clock rate 24MHz (per datasheet, I only tested up to 8MHz)
+* Max clock rate 24MHz (according to datasheet, I only tested up to 8MHz)

 ### SPI data format